Universities and competitive balance

-The public debate and rhetoric about the merits and consequences of the recently-released Bradley Report continues unabated.
+The public debate and rhetoric about the merits and consequences of the Bradley Report – more than two years old now – continues unabated.
 It has been no surprise that many of the signals being sent by its detractors (mainly ‘Group of Eight’ interests) and its supporters (typically those outside the sandstone elite), have been transparently self-interested.

 The underlying concept of relevance in Sports Economics is that of ‘competitive balance’, which refers to the degree of evenness (or otherwise) of team league sports.
 League administrators strive for a certain level of competitive balance since fans want to see an even contest, and hence a more competitive league should translate into more overall fan interest and therefore demand – this is known as the ‘uncertainty of outcome’ hypothesis.

 However, while all teams are created equal, some teams are created more equal than others.
-In each sport, there are inevitably larger-market teams (like Collingwood, Brisbane Broncos or Melbourne Victory) and smaller-market teams (eg. North Melbourne, Cronulla).
+In each sport, there are inevitably larger-market teams (like Collingwood, Brisbane Broncos or Melbourne Victory) and smaller-market teams (eg. North Melbourne, Cronulla, Central Coast).
 The larger-market teams have larger (non-league) revenues, such as sponsorship and merchandise, comparable to University (non-government) revenues, such as external grants and bequests.

 Sports administrators do have the ability to implement policies that are known to level the playing field between the ‘haves’ and ‘have nots’ in their leagues, in a similar way to that of the Federal Government in determining the direction of the Higher Education sector.
 Such policies include restricting the labour market for players (not possible for academics) and, more relevantly, the way league broadcast revenues are distributed.

 However, this all assumes a closed shop (the AFL is effectively a monopoly in its own sport).
 Advocates of the nation’s wealthier Universities cite the need to have an Australian presence in the top tier of Universities worldwide, necessitating rewarding excellence in research.

-This objective is similar to the major European football leagues, who themselves are all in competition with each other on a continental level and each want their own teams to win the UEFA Champions League.
-Subsequently, player labour markets are largely unrestricted, while broadcast revenues are highly-skewed in favour of the rich and powerful teams (especially in Spain and Italy).
+This objective is similar to the major European football leagues, who themselves are all in competition with each other on a continental level and each want success for their own teams in the UEFA Champions League.
+Subsequently, player labour markets are largely unrestricted, while broadcast revenues are highly-skewed in favour of the already rich and powerful teams (especially in Spain and Italy).
 Followers of the A-League and NBL (and increasingly the NRL) will be similarly aware of the problem of losing the best players to foreign teams.